jtroo/kanata/README.md

 their existing hardware, instead of having to purchase an enthusiast mechanical keyboard. (which are admittedly very nice (I own a few) — but can be costly)

-The current best solution that I've found for keyboards that don't run QMK is [kmonad](https://github.com/david-janssen/kmonad).
+The best alternative solution that I've found for keyboards that don't run QMK is [kmonad](https://github.com/david-janssen/kmonad).
 This is an excellent project and I recommend it if you want to try something similar.